Milestone-Proposal:University of Hawai'i 2.2 meter (88 inch) Observatory

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.

-Aerospace Electronic Systems Society Geophysics and Remote Sensors Society
+The Aerospace and Electronic Systems Society (AESS) and the Geoscience and Remote Sensing Society (GRSS)

 In what IEEE section(s) does it reside?